-Amazon Live’s new rule on what products can be displayed
+Amazon Live’s rule on what products can be displayed

 In October 2021, Amazon changed the terms as follows:

 Insiders must have 75 percent of items in their carousal physically on hand or in video b-roll using the products.

 So that means that you can’t just talk about the latest deals, unless you have those deals in hand.
-A number of influencers would just talk through products on Amazon on their streams while not owning or having the product to use.
+Several influencers would just talk through products on Amazon on their streams while not owning or having the product to use.
 This update prohibits that practice now.

 Participate in shopping events and deals

-I’ve had a lot of success participating in Prime Day and with Lightning Deals.
+I’ve had a lot of success participating in Prime Day and Lightning Deals.
 On these shows, basically, I talk about the deals of the day and products that are currently being highlighted by Amazon.
 There is a variety of ways to find them, and often they are on the Amazon homepage.
 Another way is to go to the deals section and sort by the different categories.

 The trick on these shows is that you want to talk about things that are relevant related to the products that are currently on sale.
 With the terms update mentioned above, you must have the product on-hand to participate!